 "Ghavami said his sister's lawyer had seen the court document sentencing her to one year in jail, but that a deadline to make the verdict formal had now passed.

 I don't understand why they don't want to issue the verdict when they have made the decision.

 "It's quite concerning for us.

 They have no legal basis to have her detained.

-She was arrested after attempting to attend a men's volleyball match between Iran and Italy in Tehran in June.
+"Ghavami was arrested on June 20 after attempting to attend a men's volleyball match between Iran and Italy in Tehran's Azadi ("Freedom" in Farsi) Stadium.